Skip navigation BT logo

 The decision whether to sell or retain the family home when entering an aged care facility should be carefully considered well in advance.
 The below table summarises the Centrelink assessment of the various scenarios.

-Scenario Homeower status Income Assets
+Scenario Homeowner status Income Assets

 Family home is sold and proceeds held in cash Non-homeowner Deemed immediately Assessable immediately